 8. Podcasting: Listen to the Situational Awareness Matters podcast show.
-The show features short presentations on topics related to situational awareness and decision making – available on iTunes (SAMatters).
+The show features short presentations on topics related to situational awareness and decision making – available on iTunes (SAMatters Radio).

-10. Social Media: Get connected with me on social media.
-I regularly post content on the SAMatters Facebook Fan Page, SAMatters Twitter feed, RichGasaway Twitter feed, and LinkedIn (Rich Gasaway).
+10. Social Media: Get connected on social media and enjoy the content posted on the SAMatters Facebook Fan Page, SAMatters Twitter feed, RichGasaway Twitter feed, and LinkedIn (Rich Gasaway).

-11. Coaching: Participate in a live coaching call session where I will discuss safety topics and then I open the phone lines up for you to ask your questions and get tangible solutions to safety challenges you may be facing.
+11. Coaching: Participate in a live coaching call session to discuss safety topics and then participate in open phone lines to ask your questions and get tangible solutions to safety challenges you may be facing.
 Announcements for coaching sessions will be posted on SAMatters.

 12. Mastermind Group: Join my Situational Awareness Mastermind community of forward-thinking, solution-oriented leaders.
 Announcements for how to join the mastermind group will be posted on SAMatters.

-1. Deliver 100 live programs to 15,000 first responders worldwide (a minimum of three countries and two continents).
+1. Deliver a minimum of 100 live programs to 15,000 first responders worldwide (a minimum of three countries and two continents).

-2. Write 200 articles on SAMatters.com with solutions and advice that improved first responder safety.
+2. Write a minimum of 200 articles on SAMatters.com with solutions and advice that improved first responder safety.

-3. Publish 5 journal articles and 1 book to help first responders improve situational awareness and decision making.
+3. Publish 1 new book annually to help first responders improve situational awareness and decision making.

-4. Conduct 3 pre-incident fire department evaluations to improve operational safety, teamwork, communications, confidence and morale.
+4. Conduct three pre-incident fire department evaluations to improve operational safety, teamwork, communications, confidence and morale.

-5. Conduct 2 facilitated debriefs following catastrophic events and help those departments in the process of healing.
+5. Conduct two facilitated debriefs following catastrophic events and help those departments in the process of healing.

-6. Partner with two other public safety professionals to create 2 new national-level safety programs.
+6. Partner with two other public safety professionals to create two new national-level safety programs.

-7. Create 10 audio programs that individuals and departments can use to improve safety.
+7. Create ten audio programs that individuals and departments can use to improve safety.

-8. Record 10 webinars on topics individuals and departments can use to improve safety.
+8. Record ten webinars on topics individuals and departments can use to improve safety.

 9. Create and post a weekly podcast radio show on topics related to first responder safety.

-10. Create 20 YouTube videos to help improve first responder safety.
+10. Create twenty YouTube videos to help improve first responder safety.

 11. Post 1,000 Twitter messages related to situational awareness and decision making and cross feed those messages to LinkedIn and Facebook.